Changing Your Furnace Filter

 Other Reasons for Cold Air

-While a dirty filter is a common issue, it’s not the only problem that could cause a furnace to blow cold, such as:
+While a dirty filter is a common issue, and a good reason that keeps leading you to question yourself why is my furnace blowing cold air, it’s not the only problem that could cause a furnace to blow cold, such as:

 It could also be your condensate line.
 This is a line in your furnace which moves water away from the heat exchange as moisture builds.
 If the condensate line is clogged, your furnace can’t ignite.
 Your furnace will still blow air into your home, but the air won’t be warmed, meaning you get cold air coming in through your vents.